johnjackoleary/cfi-commonplace-book/Lesson Plans/High-Performance/HP.1 Theory and Traffic Pattern.md

 - Preflight testing
 	- Cycling the propeller in run-up^[Cycling 3 times is common.
 For example, the Piper Dakota [[POH]] recommends 3 cycles in cold weather to circulate warm oil.
 Sometimes this is presented as checking instruments for first MP rise, second RPM drop, and third oil pressure drop.
 Cycling 2 times is also common: once to check gauges, and once to check for any oil mist from the prop.
 Cycling only 1 time is also sometimes appropriate.
 See [Cycling a Prop](https://pilotworkshop.com/tips/constant-speed-prop/) for more info.]
 - Departure
-	- Know engine takeoff limits, e.g. when and how much to reduce RPM after takeoff, if at all.
+	- Know engine takeoff limits, e.g. when and how much to reduce MP/RPM after takeoff, if at all.
 	- Pitching for a cruise climb to improve engine cooling
 	- Importance of checklists for each stage of flight, especially with more advanced systems
 - En Route